bollu/bollu.github.io/README.md

 ```

 where `+_mod8` is addition modulo 8, and `^` is XOR.
-We are guaranteed that
-our variables `a_i ∈ {0, 1}`.
 This language is equipped with the obvious
 evaluation rules, corresponding to those of arithmetic.
+We are guaranteed
+that during evaluation, the variables `a_i` will only have values `0` and `1`.

 We are then given the input expression `(a0 ^ a1 ^ a2 ^ a3)`.
 We wish